zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 Read a single 512-byte block of data at index `blockIndex` from the backend storage and transfer it to the buffer supplied in `buffer`.
-A callback function pointer is supplied by AsyncFatFS in the `callback` argument along with an opaque `callbackData` identifier; this pointer and identifier pair must be stored by the backend driver and called once the 512-byte block has been successfully transferred to the buffer.
+A callback function pointer is supplied by AsyncFatFS in the `callback` argument along with an opaque `callbackData` identifier; this pointer and identifier pair must be stored by the backend driver and called once the full 512-byte block has been successfully transferred to the buffer.
 The callback function signature is the following:
 `void sdcard_operationCompleteCallback_c(sdcardBlockOperation_e operation, uint32_t blockIndex, uint8_t *buffer, uint32_t callbackData)`